Fifa World Cup 2022: These are today’s games and kick-off times in Qatar

 The 2022 World Cup in Qatar has reached the business end of the group stages, and several teams have already booked their place in the next round.
-Amongst the teams hoping to join them there is England, who face Wales on Tuesday evening..
+Amongst the teams hoping to join them there is France, who face Tunisia on Wednesday afternoon.

-Also playing in their final group games of the tournament are Netherlands, USA, and hosts Qatar who are already out having lost both of their opening matches.
+Also playing in their final group games of the tournament are Argentina, Denmark, and Mexico.
+There is plenty to play for still in these games, so be sure to not miss out on the action.

 As we have now reached the last round of group games, matches in each group will now kick off at the same time.
-Group A will conclude at 3pm UK time and Group B will finish when the games kick off at 7pm.
+Group D will conclude at 3pm UK time and Group C will finish when the games kick off at 7pm.

 Most Popular